Select a category:

 What type of binoculars is best for hunting?

 Some informal industry surveys suggest that 40% of all binoculars that are sold in the United States are sold to hunters.
 The most popular style of binoculars sold are 10×42 mm.
 What is so special about 10×42 mm binoculars?
 Deer are most active at dawn or dusk, so brightness is critical.
 Full-sized 10×42 mm binoculars gather more light than their compact counterparts, so 10×42 mm binoculars are an obvious choice.
-They are ideal for hunting because of their superior light-gathering capabilities.

 What are the advantages of glass magnifying lenses?